Integration by Closed Caption Creator

 Exports the current captions from the editor into a specified format.
 Can return the data or trigger a file download.
 Promise<{ success: boolean, message: string, data?: string, fileName?: string }>

 getMarkers() None Retrieves the current marker data from the editor, including all marker lists and their markers.
-Promise (Copy of marker state)
+Promise<object> (Copy of marker state)

 setMarkers(markers) markers: object (Marker state object with lists and selected properties) Sets the entire marker state for the editor, allowing you to load custom markers and lists.
 Promise<void>